Hey, guys: Your future self will thank you for getting a check up

 That’s what we thought.
 You’re not alone.
 A 2024 Cleveland Clinic survey found that more than half of men across the U.S. say they avoid the doctor because they feel healthy, while another study found 79% of men wait for severe symptoms before seeing a doctor.

 Feeling fine today and hoping for the best tomorrow could cost you.
-And in Maine, it contributes to shorter lifespans for men, who die on average six years before women, at just 74.9 years.
+Notably, that has contributed to shorter lifespans for men across the U.S., who die on average of about five years before women, at just 76.5 years.
 Heart disease, for instance, has a higher death rate for men in Maine than the U.S. average.
-Men often overlook their mental health, too—men in Maine are three times more likely to die by suicide than women.
+Men often overlook their mental health, too.
+Recent national data now lists suicide among the Top 10 causes of death, and men in Maine are three times more likely to die by suicide than women.

 The bottom line: Men simply don’t go to the doctor and it’s hurting them.